 Some people are absolutely set on getting a purebred pet.
 The reasons for doing so are varied, but one that crops up often is that purebreds are always healthy and have good temperament.
 This is a myth.
 Purebreds are only certified to have come from a certain lineage.

 Both purebreds and mixed breed pets can be equally wonderful pets.
 There is no guarantee in either case whether or not that pet will have health issues down the line.
 One theory is that mixed breeds have an advantage, being from more than one type of breed and making them less prone to genetic defects commonly found in certain types of purebreds.
 Ultimately, every dog is an individual regardless of breed.
-Adopting an adult or a is a great option - you'll know the pet's temperament, size, and what they look like, things you wouldn't necessarily know when meeting a puppy or kitten.
+Adopting an adult or a senior pet is a great option - you'll know the pet's temperament, size, and what they look like, things you wouldn't necessarily know when meeting a puppy or kitten.

 If you choose to get a purebred, please consider adopting from your local animal shelter.
 It's a common misconception that shelters only have mixed breed dogs and cats.
 This is untrue; shelters quite often have purebreds too.
-Please read about
+Please read about why adopt from an animal shelter.